-Hearts of Lions pay courtesy call on Paramount Chief of Akpinu Traditional Area
+Hearts of Lions pay courtesy call on paramount chief of Akpinu traditional area

 Source: www.ghanaweb.com

-Newly-crowned champions of Division One League Zone 3, Heart of Lions on Monday, May 8, 2023, paid a courtesy call on Akpinifua Okpekpewuokpe Dagadu IX, the Paramount Chief of Akpinu Traditional Area in the Volta Region.
+Newly-crowned champions of Zone 3 of the Division One League, Heart of Lions on Monday, May 8, 2023, paid a courtesy call on Akpinifua Okpekpewuokpe Dagadu IX, the paramount chief of Akpinu traditional area in the Volta Region.

-The team led by the CEO, Dr Randy Abbey was to officially present to him the title and also seek his blessings as they embark on a journey to partake in the 2023/24 betPawa Premier League.
+The visit by the team led by the CEO, Dr Randy Abbey was to officially present to him the title and also seek his blessings as they embark on a journey to partake in the 2023/24 betPawa Premier League.

 With four games left to climax the season, Lions have amassed 62 points from 26 games, 22 adrift second-placed Koforidua-based Semper Fi, having lost two and drawn four games.